thorschoepe/collisionavoidance_NRP/README.md

 experiment_configuration.exc.
 This probably prevents crashes due to the state machine not stopping properly.

+## 5. Analysis

-4.2 I've created a few scripts to characterize and plot the data afterwards. (code/statistics/, code/plots) You can execute all of these scripts at once by running the code "run_modules.py" at: code/run_modules/run_modules.py
+I've created a few scripts to characterize and plot the data afterwards. (code/statistics/, code/plots) You can execute all of these scripts at once by running the code "run_modules.py" at: code/run_modules/run_modules.py
 Before doing that you have to set the "run_folder" variable in "code/run_modules/number_run.py".